 Extra virgin olive oil

 A container of coconut oil from Costco is no doubt going to seem huge, but you can take your time using it.
 “It has a super long shelf life,” Immer says.
 “You don’t have to worry about just how long it will take to use it up.
 Then, as a bonus, you’ll be enticed to try new ways of using it, like in your hair, between your teeth, or even as skin care.”
-Here’s why you need to start buying cakes at Costco.
+Here are 12 more things at Costco you shouldn’t be without.

 It sounds specific but if you’re interested in adding manuka honey to your diet, it’s best to buy the produced-in-New-Zealand honey at Costco, says Frances Largeman-Roth, RDN, a registered dietitian nutritionist in New York City.
 “The Manuka honey from Comvita is $39.99 for a 2.2-pound jar,” she says.
 “It’s absolutely delicious and very high quality.
 Also, it’s certified authentic manuka honey, which is important because there are a lot of imposters out there now.”